minggli/chatbot/README.md

 To list all leaflets or leaflet for the chosen symptom.

 ## Further development ideas
-Using word vector rather than sparse matrix to extract semantic proximity in embedded space;
+---Using word vector rather than sparse matrix to extract semantic proximity in embedded space;---

 Explore Recurrent Neural Network (e.g. LSTM) to move from retrieval-based model to generative;

-Explore supervised Latent Dirichlet Allocation, ConvNet as text classification alternative to Naive Bayes.
+---Explore supervised Latent Dirichlet Allocation, RNN as text classification alternative to Naive Bayes.---